Back to Overview Brochures

 We will not sell or share your data with others.

-bh FLIM: More than Fluorescence-Lifetime Imaging
+The bh FLIM Technique: More than Fluorescence-Lifetime Imaging

 From Basic FLIM to High-End Molecular Imaging

-bh FLIM systems record FLIM images of unprecedented temporal and spatial resolution at an accuracy level close to the theoretical limit given by photon statistics [1, 23].
+bh FLIM systems record FLIM images of unprecedented temporal and spatial resolution at an accuracy close to the theoretical limit given by photon statistics [1, 25].
 But bh FLIM systems do more that that: The bh FLIM technique is based on a new understanding of FLIM in general [2].
 FLIM is not just considered a way to add additional contrast to microscopy images.
 It is considered and designed as a molecular imaging technique. bh FLIM exploits the fact that the fluorescence decay function of a fluorophore is an indicator of its molecular environment, and that multi-exponential decay analysis delivers molecular information, such as the metabolic state of live cells and tissues, protein conformation and protein interaction, reaction of cells to drugs and molecular environment, or mechanisms of cancer development and cancer progression.
 To reach this target, bh FLIM systems have features not available by other systems: Compatibility with live-cell imaging, extraordinarily high time resolution and photon efficiency, capability to split decay functions into several components, excitation-wavelength multiplexing in combination with parallel-channel detection, recording of dynamic lifetime effects caused by fast physiological effects, and simultaneous FLIM/PLIM [2].
 The most important ones of these features will be described in this brochure.

 Precision Megapixel FLIM Images